After an Accident – Recorded Statements, Do I have to Give One?

 Final Thoughts: Protect Your Rights After a Car Accident

-Giving a recorded statement might seem like the easiest way to move your claim forward, but it often hurts your case.
+Giving a recorded statement might seem like the easiest way to move your claim forward, but it frequently hurts your case.
 Insurance companies focus on saving money.
-They often use anything you say in a recorded statement against you.
-The best thing you can do is talk to a Tulsa car accident lawyer who will protect your rights and handle the insurance companies for you.
+Insurance companies frequently use anything you say against you.
+Your best option is to talk to a Tulsa car accident lawyer who protects your rights and handles insurance companies for you.